+Information and Publicity

-BL 4I nformation and Publicity Purchase of advertising materials, Elaboration, design, etc. , Publications in mass media Accounting and Financial documents Other documents/conditions for eligibility of expenditure 1) Purchase of advertising materials Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements. euro.
-2) Elaboration, design, etc. Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/paymen order/bank statements; euro.
+Purchase of advertising materials, Elaboration, design, etc., Publications in mass media Accounting and Financial documents Other documents/conditions for eligibility of expenditure 1) Purchase of advertising materials Copies of the respective materials; \ Tender documentation (if applicable); Costs will be considered eligible only provided that there is strict Contracts concluded with the subcontractor; obedience to the EU requirements for visualization.
+Delivery and acceptance protocols between the Tender procedure has to be conducted, if required. \ contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements.
+2) Elaboration, design, etc. Copies of the respective materials; Tender documentation (if applicable); Costs will be considered eligible only provided that there is strict Contracts concluded with the subcontractor; obedience to the EU requirements for visualization.

-- Invoices and cash receipt notes/payment 3) - - - Publications in mass media Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment Copies of the publications, printed and advertising materials, etc.; Costs will be considered eligible only provided that there is strict obedience to the EU requirements for visualization.
-Tender procedure has to be conducted for amount above 2500 euro. --- ------------------- -- --
+Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements; Tender procedure has to be conducted, if required.
+3) Publications in mass media Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements.
+Copies of the publications, printed and advertising materials, etc.; Costs will be considered eligible only provided that there is strict obedience to the EU requirements for visualization.
+Tender procedure has to be conducted, if required.

-BL 5 External expertise and audit Consu Consultancy, studies, designs etc., Authorizations, certificates, Interpreters, lecturers, trainers, Audit Account ting and Financial documents Other documents/conditions for eligibility of expenditure Consultancy, studies, designs etc. Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements.
+BL 5 External expertise Consul Consultancy, studies, designs etc., Authorizations, certificates, Interpreters, lecturers, trainers Account ting and Financial documents Other documents/conditions for eligibility of expenditure 1) Consultancy, studies, designs etc. Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements.
 Reports on methodology applied and on the results of the researches/studies conducted; Reports, research, analysis, studies and other written documents must be in accordance to the EU requirements for visualization and should have information for the author and year of issue.
-Tender procedure has to be conducted for amount above 2500 euro.
-2) Authorizations, certificates Invoices and cash receipt notes/payment order/bank statements.
+Tender procedure has to be conducted, if required.
+2) Auth - orizations, certificates Invoices and cash receipt notes/payment order/bank statements.
 Statements of accounts issued by the bank for expenses for bank charges, permits and etc. 3) Interpreters, lecturers, trainers Tender documentation (if applicable); Contracts concluded with the subcontractor; Delivery and acceptance protocols between the contracting authority (LP or PP) and the subcontractor; Invoices and cash receipt notes/payment order/bank statements.
 Copies/ stored files with written translations of documents; List of all participants; Copy of the package of materials intended for the participants; Copy of the event schedule.
-Tender procedure has to be conducted for amount above 2500 euro.
+Tender procedure has to be conducted, if required.